 The Agribusiness option provides the economics and business training needed to enter a management position in agricultural or related industries.
 These include agricultural cooperatives, commodity merchandisers, banks, and farm consultants.

-The Agricultural Economics option is the most flexible of the two options permitting students to tailor the degree to specialties in natural resources, animal science, agricultural communications, horticulture, plant science or others.
+The Agricultural Economics option permits students to tailor the degree to emphasize natural resources, animal science, agricultural communications, horticulture, plant science, or other areas.

 Degree Requirements